Wheat: Export shipments

 Export shipments can be commercially clean or not commercially clean.

-Shipments are defined as commercially clean when meeting the commercially clean specifications listed in the commercially clean determinant table upon following the Determination of commercially clean procedures described in this chapter.
+Export shipments are defined as commercially clean when meeting the commercially clean specifications listed in the commercially clean determinant table upon following the Determination of commercially clean procedures described in this chapter.

 Dockage is not reported for commercially clean shipments.